A year to go before Brexit, U.S. investment banks still bet on London

 But as confusion reigns over what the trading relationship between Britain and the EU will look like after Brexit Day on March 29, 2019, top banks appear to be keeping plans for large scale recruitment in continental Europe on ice and investing in their well-established London offices instead.

 As of Feb.
-27, JPMorgan (JPM.N), Morgan Stanley (MS.N), Citigroup (C.N), Bank of America Merrill Lynch (BAC.N) and Goldman Sachs (GS.N) had a total 1,544 postings for jobs in Britain open on their websites, according to a review of the websites conducted by Reuters.
+27, JPMorgan, Morgan Stanley, Citigroup, Bank of America Merrill Lynch and Goldman Sachs had a total 1,544 postings for jobs in Britain open on their websites, according to a review of the websites conducted by Reuters.

 Total vacancies available in Dublin, Frankfurt and Paris - the three cities vying to woo business away from the city of London after Brexit - stood at less than 200 for the five banks.